 Protect Your WIFI First

 Your Wi-Fi network is the gate through which hackers can access private data stored on your smart devices.
-If you’re like most people, that is where most of your private data resides.
+If you’re like most people, that is where most of your private data reside.
 But did you know there are other ways to protect health data?
 It’s essential to create strong passwords for each device.
-It’s also important to choose a suitable name that isn’t easily guessed by someone who wants access those devices.
+It’s also important to choose a suitable name that isn’t easily guessed by someone who wants to access those devices.

 The best way to keep any personal information safe from potential intrusion has been choosing strong passwords.
 You should be securing all private accounts with string passwords.
 You should also avoid the same password for multiple services.
 Your bank account should have a different password than your social media which should be different from something like your Japanese online lessons account.